rebelinux/Diagrammer.Core/Docs/Dependencies.md

 ## Dependencies

-Diagrammer.Core relies on the following dependencies to PSGraph to facilitate diagram generation and rendering.
+Diagrammer.Core relies on the following dependencies to facilitate diagram generation and rendering.

 - **PSGraph**: A PowerShell module for creating and rendering GraphViz diagrams.
 - **GraphViz**: An open-source graph visualization software that provides the necessary tools to render diagrams defined in the DOT language.